Sturmgeschütz Brigade 341

 Sturmgeschütz Brigade 341 was a German Army unit of World War II that was equipped with Sturmgeschütz (usually abbreviated as StuG) assault guns.
 It was formed in 1943 and saw combat on the Western Front in France and Germany.

 History

 The unit was established in December 1943 as Sturmgeschütz Abteilung 341 and was re-designated StuG Brigade 341 during February 1944.
 Located near Narbonne in the south of France, it was equipped with 19 StuG IIIs and 9 Sturmhaubitze 42s on 1 June 1944; this was less than the authorised strength of 45 armoured vehicles.
 It reached its full strength of 33 StuG IIIs and 12 Sturmhaubitze 42s by 1 July.

+StuG Brigade 341 began moving towards Normandy on 25 July.
+Two batteries were committed to retake Avaranches on the 31st of July.
+Attached to Kampfgruppe Bacherer along with the III Abteilung 897 Infantry regiment, 77th infantry division of 2 battalions and two battalions II Fallschirmjäger-Ersatz-und-Ausbildung Regiment 2 FJD to retake the crossing points at Avaranches.
+Heavy fighting occurred whilst trying to retake Pontaubault bridge south of the city.
+The 1st Battery was the first unit to see action.
+During its first day of combat, the I battery and II battery lost twelve of its fourteen assault guns deployed.
+The 2nd Batterie was withdrawn to Dol-de-Bretagne, then the brigade was then committed to the defence of Dinan-Dinard-Saint Malo, La Rance river and Canal line to Rennes.
+The remaining elements of the I and II battery were deployed between Dinard and Saint Malo and were destroyed in the Battle of Saint-Malo.

+The III batterie arrived by train at Redon south of Rennes on the morning of the 2nd of August.
+AOK 7 ordered German units to withdraw from the breakout front to form new defensive areas and form a new front against Patton's Third Army, the new defence lines from Saint Malo-Rennes-Fougeres-Mortain-Domfront line and the second in depth the Mayenne River line.